RobCrichton/ramseyrowingclub.org/site/_index/01-welcome.md

+---
-# Welcome to Ramsey Rowing Club!
+heading: Welcome to Ramsey Rowing Club!
+name: Welcome
+image: rowers-at-sea.jpg
+order: 1
+---

 > Failt ort Sheshaght Ymmyrtee Rhumsaa

 Ramsey Rowing Club is the only rowing club in the Isle of Man.